SAP-archive/teched2020-IIS360/exercises/ex6/README.md

-# Exercise 6 - Enhance the UI with annotations
+# Exercise 6 - Enhance the UI with Annotations

 In this exercise, we will enhance the UI by adding annotations.
 For each exercise, you will make usage of the CDS compilers LSP support for annotation modelling.
 Alternatively, you can apply prepared code snippets.

-## Exercise 6.1 Adding a field group
+## Exercise 6.1 Adding a Field Group

 After completing these steps you will have added a new content section to the object page.\
 You will use annotation **FieldGroup** which represents a collection of different types of data fields.\